-Levi and Natalie Henley, of Henley’s Happy Trails, are experienced work campers who put pen to paper this spring to tell others about their workamping experiences.
+Levi and Natalie Henley, of Henley’s Happy Trails, are experienced work campers who put pen to paper to tell others about their workamping experiences.
 The book, Seasonal Workamping for a Living: How We Did It, gives some background on the couple, who have been full-time RVing since 2014, and lays out the time commitment, duties and pay of a number of popular job types.

 “We took a month off in March.
 Our park was just dead.
 We weren’t doing anything, so we said, ‘Let’s do it,’” says Natalie.

 The book is divided into four parts: the Henleys’ story, workamping through the seasons, how to find a job and the application process, and a section on other thoughts.
 The book provides sample cover letters and resumes, discussions on contracts, a “day-in-the-life” of each job mentioned, and much more.

 “There are other books that are out there about workamping.
 We were just trying to figure out how to write a different perspective on it.
 The book is based on how we did it so that’s the approach that we took.
 Every workamping experience is going to be different,” Natalie said.

 The book was also sparked by an invitation to speak at the 2020 Workamper Rendezvous, which has since been cancelled.